|Name of the ranking||NTU Ranking - National Taiwan University Performance Ranking of Scientific Papers for World Universities|

 RESEARCH IMPACT (35%)

-NTU Ranking considers both the long-term and short-term impact of a particular research and seeks to provide a fairer representation of a university’s research impact regardless of its size or faculty number.
-Thus, this ranking system measures research impact by the number of citations in the last 11 years, the number of citations in the last 2 years, and the average number of citations in the last 11 years.
+The number of citations of a particular academic article within a specific time frame is a commonly accepted indicator of that article’s impact.
+This ranking system considers both the long-term and short-term impact of particular research and seeks to provide a fairer representation of a university’s research impact regardless of its size or number of faculty.
+Thus, the ranking measures research impact by the number of citations in the last 11 years, the number of citations in the last 2 years, and the average number of citations in the last 11 years.

 RESEARCH EXCELLENCE (40%)